JackSzwergold/Writing/memories/My Nephew’s Portrait.md

-## Nephew Being Bullied by His Own Parents with a Dog
+## My Nephew’s Portrait
-### About the Time My I Watched as My Nephew’s Uncle Put a Barking Akita Inches Away from the Child’s Face and All the Adults Just Laughed
+### About the Time I Watched as a Relative Put a Barking Dog Inches Away from My Nephew’s Face and Everyone Just Stood Back and Laughed

 By Jack Szwergold